Orbiter-Vizing/zkevm-prover/README.md

 ./tools/deploy_zkevm_prover.sh
 ```

+- If you encounter an error during the deployment process, similar to fatal error: opening dependency file xxx: No such file or directory, you can attempt to resolve the issue by re-executing the command.

 ### Run zkEVM Prover
 _Please ensure that you run this script from the root of the zkevm-prover repository._
 ```sh